-Zotero ships with several popular citation styles for creating citations and bibliographies, and over 8100 additional styles can be found in the Zotero Style Repository.
-All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley, Papers and many more.
+Zotero ships with several popular citation styles for creating citations and bibliographies, and over 8,100 additional styles can be found in the Zotero Style Repository.
+All these styles are written in the Citation Style Language (CSL), a format also supported by Mendeley, Papers, and many other programs.

 The repository allows you to search by style name, and filter by style type and academic field of study.
 By checking the box “Show only unique styles”, duplicate styles that share the exact same format are hidden (e.g. for the journal-specific styles “Nature”, “Nature Biotechnology”, “Nature Chemistry”, etc., only the independent “Nature” style is shown).

 Still have questions?
-Check the following FAQ entries, or, if these don’t answer your question, use the Citation Styles forum:
+Check the following FAQ entries, or, if these don’t answer your question, use the Zotero forums: